Rosie the Riveter: Women in the wartime workforce

 Many of the women who took jobs during World War II were mothers.
 Those women with children at home pooled together in their efforts to raise their families.
 They assembled into groups and shared such chores as cooking, cleaning and washing clothes.
 Many who did have young children shared apartments and houses so they could save time, money, utilities and food.
 If they both worked, they worked different shifts so they could take turns babysitting.
 Taking on a job during World War II made people unsure if they should urge the women to keep acting as full-time mothers, or support them getting jobs to support the country in this time of need.

 The Lanham Act of 1940 was passed during this time.
 It was the first and only successful and nearly universal federal child care system passed in the United States, and it was put in place to support women in the workforce.
 This program ended six months after the end of the war.

-Over six million women got war jobs; African American, Hispanic, White, and Asian women worked side by side.
+Over six million women got war jobs; black, Hispanic, white, and Asian women worked side by side.
 In the book A Mouthful of Rivets, Vi Kirstine Vrooman writes about the time when she decided to take action and become a riveter.
 She got a job building B-17s on an assembly line, and shares just how exciting it was, saying, "The biggest thrill—I can't tell you—was when the B-17s rolled off the assembly line.
 You can't believe the feeling we had.
 We did it!"
 Once women accepted the challenge of the workforce they continued to make strong advances towards equal rights.

 In 1944, when victory seemed assured for the Allied Forces, government-sponsored propaganda changed by urging women back to working in the home.
 Later, many women returned to traditional work such as clerical or administration positions, despite their reluctance to re-enter the lower-paying fields.
 However, some of these women continued working in the factories.
 The overall percentage of women working fell from 36% to 28% in 1947.